SongbeeDevelopers/Songbee/README.md

 ## Description

+Duration: Three week sprint

 Songbee is a streamlined and intuitive service that allows users to commission custom songs written by real artists.
 Songs can be dedicated to anyone, for any occasion, and in a multitude of genres and vocal styles.
 The songs will be fully customizable by the user with opportunities for edits and expansions throughout the process.

-The previous version of Songbee was not functioal
-In the face of this challenge they were using Gmail and Dropbox for client communication instead of fully utilizing the potential of a web app.
-Recognizing the opportunity to bring this incredible concept to life, our team of developers came in to make it work and functioning.
+The initial version of Songbee was only partially functional.
+As a result, Songbee LLC was using Gmail and Dropbox for client communication instead of fully utilizing the potential of a web app.
+Recognizing the opportunity to bring this incredible concept to life, our team of developers rebuilt the site from the ground up.
 We turned the vision into a reality, addressing the functionality issues and breathing new life into this platform.

 ## Prerequisites